Zoobooks magazine for kids!

 Label Me!
 Printouts

 Hunting and Diet: Anacondas are carnivores (meat-eaters).
 They mostly hunt at night (they are nocturnal).
 Anacondas kill by constricting (squeezing) the prey until it can no longer breathe.
 Sometimes they drown the prey.
 Like all snakes, they swallow the prey whole, head first.
 The anaconda's top and bottom jaws are attached to each other with stretchy ligaments, which let the snake swallow animals wider than itself.
 Snakes don't chew their food, they digest it with very strong acids in the snake's stomach.
 Anacondas eat pigs, deer, caiman (a type of crocodilian), birds, fish, rodents (like the capybara and agouti), and other animals.
 After eating a large animal, the anaconda needs no food for a long time, and rests for weeks.
-The young (called neonates) can care for themselves soon after birth, including hunting (but are pretty much defenseless against large predators).
+The young (called neonates) can care for themselves soon after birth; they can already hunt but are pretty much defenseless against large predators.
 They eat small rodents (like rats and mice), baby birds, frogs and small fish.

 Classifcation: Kingdom Animalia, Phylum Chordata, Class Reptilia, Order Squamata (lizards and snakes), Suborder Serpentes, Family Boidae (constrictors), Genus Eunectes, Species murinus.